cfpb/Metro2/metro2/README.md

 #### Code description and explanation of inconsistency:
 The activity date is retrieved from the file that the line of data came from.

-The prior account status is delinquent and is paid in full - was a voluntary surrender, paid in full - was a collection account, paid in full - was a repossession, paid in full - was a charge-off, paid in full - a foreclosure was started, 30-59 days past the due date, 60-89 days past the due date, 90-119 days past the due date, 120-149 days past the due date, 150-179 days past the due date, 180 or more days past the due date, assigned to internal or external collections, foreclosure completed; there may be a balance due, voluntary surrender; there may be a balance due, merchandise was repossessed; there may be a balance due, or unpaid balance reported as a loss (charge-off).
+The prior account status is delinquent and is paid in full - was a voluntary surrender (61), paid in full - was a collection account (62), paid in full - was a repossession (63), paid in full - was a charge-off (64), paid in full - a foreclosure was started (65), 30-59 days past the due date (71), 60-89 days past the due date (78), 90-119 days past the due date (80), 120-149 days past the due date (82), 150-179 days past the due date (83), 180 or more days past the due date (84), assigned to internal or external collections (93), foreclosure completed; there may be a balance due (94), voluntary surrender; there may be a balance due (95), merchandise was repossessed; there may be a balance due (96), or unpaid balance reported as a loss (charge-off) (97).

 The prior period's date of first delinquency is not equal to the current date of first delinquency.

-The account status is delinquent and is paid in full - was a voluntary surrender, paid in full - was a collection account, paid in full - was a repossession, paid in full - was a charge-off, paid in full - a foreclosure was started, 30-59 days past the due date, 60-89 days past the due date, 90-119 days past the due date, 120-149 days past the due date, 150-179 days past the due date, 180 or more days past the due date, assigned to internal or external collections, foreclosure completed; there may be a balance due, voluntary surrender; there may be a balance due, merchandise was repossessed; there may be a balance due, or unpaid balance reported as a loss (charge-off).
+The account status is delinquent and is paid in full - was a voluntary surrender (61), paid in full - was a collection account (62), paid in full - was a repossession (63), paid in full - was a charge-off (64), paid in full - a foreclosure was started (65), 30-59 days past the due date (71), 60-89 days past the due date (78), 90-119 days past the due date (80), 120-149 days past the due date (82), 150-179 days past the due date (83), 180 or more days past the due date (84), assigned to internal or external collections (93), foreclosure completed; there may be a balance due (94), voluntary surrender; there may be a balance due (95), merchandise was repossessed; there may be a balance due (96), or unpaid balance reported as a loss (charge-off) (97).

 The consumer account number matches between the periods examined.